erjosito/azure-networking-lab/README.md

 **Note:** if you see multiple SSH sessions, you might want to kill them, so that you only have one.
 You can get the process IDs of the SSH sessions with the command ps -ef | grep sshd, and you can kill a specific process ID with the command kill -9 process_id_to_be_killed.
 Obviously, if you happen to kill the session over which you are currently connected, you will have to reconnect again.

 **Step 8.** This is expected, since firewalls are configured to source NAT the connections outgoing on that interface.
-Now open another SSH window/panel, and connect over the jump host to the NVA.
+Now open another SSH window/panel, and connect from the jump host to the NVA.
 If in the `who` command you saw the IP address 10.4.2.101.
 Remember that the username is still &#39;lab-user&#39;, the password &#39;Microsoft123!&#39; (without the quotes).
 After connecting to the firewall, you can display the NAT configuration with the following command:

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ssh 10.4.2.101</b>